 Full Time MBA V/S Part Time MBA: 7 Factors You Must Consider To Choose Suitable Option For You

-An MBA program provides practical skills along with theoretical knowledge in a wide variety of subjects like accounting, economics, marketing, human resource management, business operations and many more.
+An MBA program provides practical skills along with theoretical knowledge in a wide variety of subjects like accounting, economics, marketing, human resource management, business operations, and many more.
 The demand of this universally accepted degree is growing rapidly along with that the pattern and curriculum of the course are also changing.
 Nowadays you can get an MBA degree by sitting at home too!!
 Yes, you have read it right.
-Apart from full time MBA courses, one can also pursue part-time and online MBA courses.
-Students often get confused between fulltime and part time MBA courses.
+Apart from full-time MBA courses, one can also pursue part-time and online MBA courses.
+Students often get confused between fulltime and part-time MBA courses.
 What are its advantages and disadvantages and which one is right for them.
 So before taking any decision first ask these few questions to yourself.

-1. What are your purposes for pursuing MBA?
+1. What are your purposes for pursuing an MBA?
 Is it for the promotion in the same industry you are working or you are a fresher and have recently completed your graduation?

 2. What are your financial responsibilities?
 Are you single or have kids?